STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/README.md

 ---------------------------------------------------------------------

-This repository will have folders corresponding to each assignment.
-To view the contents of this repository, please use the link below.
+This repository will contain folders labelled as "hw" plus the corresponding assignment number.
+For example, the files for assignment 1 will be in a folder labelled as "hw01" To view the contents of this repository, please use the link below.

 > https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-mksm1228.git

-As of September 16, 2019, this repository only contains the files for Assignment 1 and the README.md file.
+As of September 17, 2019, this repository only contains:
+- [x] Assignment 1
+- [x] README.md

 Click here to access the files for [Assignment 1.](https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/tree/master/hw01)